maly7/config-refresh-demo/README.md

 This application demonstrates using `spring-cloud-starter` to refresh Configuration Properties for applications running against Azure Spring Apps Enterprise Tier.

+There is a working example using Spring Boot 3 on the `boot3` branch.

 ## Getting Started

 For the configuration repo - https://github.com/maly7/cloud-config-test